 The Law of Supply and Demand is the basic principle on which a market economy is based.
-This principle reflects the relationship between the demand for a product and the quantity offered of that product taking into account the price at which the product is sold.
+This principle reflects the relationship between the demand for a product and the quantity offered of that product.
+Actually taking into account the price at which the product is sold.

-Thus, according to the price that exists in the market of a good, the bidders are willing to manufacture a certain number of that good.
+Thus, according to the price that exists in the market of a good.
+So the bidders are willing to manufacture a certain number of that good.
 Just as plaintiffs are willing to buy a certain number of that good, depending on the price.
-The point where there is a balance because the plaintiffs are willing to buy the same units that the bidders want to manufacture, for the same price, is called market equilibrium or break-even point.
+The point where there is a balance because the plaintiffs are willing to buy the same units that the bidders want to manufacture.
+Basically for the same price, is called market equilibrium or break-even point.

 To understand how you can reach the point of balance you have to talk about two situations: scarcity and excess:

 - When there is excess supply, the price at which products are being offered is higher than the equilibrium price.
 Therefore, the amount offered is greater than the quantity demanded.
 As a result, bidders will lower prices to increase sales.

 - On the other hand, when there is as shortage of products, it means that the price of the offered goods is less than the equilibrium price.
 The amount demanded is greater than the quantity offered.
 So the bidders will increase the price.
 Since there are many buyers for few units of the good.
 So that the number of plaintiffs decreases, and the break-even point is established.

 By transferring to a graph the supply and demand behaviors we have just explained, it is understood that the supply curve (0, blue line) is increasing and the demand curve (D, red line) is decreasing.
 The point where they cross is known as market equilibrium.

 If we start from the initial point in which the quantity Q1 of a good is demanded at the price P1.
 Owing to some external cause there is an increase in demand up to the quantity Q2, the price of the good will increase to P2.